 Current Exhibition

-This installation will be on view in our Visitor Center, which is open during our tour hours.
+Rhythms of Work opens September 26, 2024, and will be on view through December 29.
+The exhibition is in the Visitor Center, which is open during our tour hours.
 Please note, guests wishing to enter the Studio must make advance reservations for a tour.

 Off the Shelf: Wharton Esherick Museum Book Club